signalfx/splunk-otel-java/README.md

 ## Get started

-Follow these steps to automatically instrument your application using the Java (or JVM) agent:
+Follow these steps to automatically instrument your application using the Java agent:

 1. Check that you meet the [requirements](#requirements).